kbose28/FarmTest/README.md

 Issues
 ------

--   If you get the error "Installation failed: Could not find build tools necessary to build farmtest", this means that you do not have command line tools installed.
+-   Error: "Installation failed: Could not find build tools necessary to build farmtest", this means that you do not have command line tools installed.
 Since `farmtest` relies on `C++` code, command line tools need to be installed to compile the code.
 For Windows you need Rtools, for Mac OS X you need to install Command Line Tools for XCode.
 See (<https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites>).

--   If you are having trouble installing in Rstudio, try installing from R console.
+-   Error includes: "... .rdb':No such file or directory", try devtools::install\_github("kbose28/farmtest", dependencies=TRUE)

+-   Error in RStudio even after installing XCode: "Could not find tools necessary to build farmtest."
+This is a known bug in RStudio.
+Try options(buildtools.check=function(action) TRUE) in RStudio to prevent RStudio from validating build tools.

--   If you get an error: library not found for -lgfortran, it means your gfortran binaries are out of date.
+-   Error: library not found for -lgfortran, it means your gfortran binaries are out of date.
 This is an environment specific issue.

 In R 3.0.0 - R 3.3.0 open terminal and type